 Beach bumming is free.
 Climbing in Krabi can cost $30+ if you need a guide and gear rental.
 Diving can get pricy if you’re an avid diver.
 Just want to chill?
 Well, that doesn’t cost very much.
-So you can see where this will greatly affect your budget.
+So you can see where this will significantly affect your budget.

 * Is there an entrance fee?

 You’re a foreigner, so you may need to pay $5-10+ to get into that park.
-Don’t forget about these little add ons, they do add up.
+Don’t forget about these little add ons; they do add up.
 The Philippines and Indonesia do the same thing.
 If it’s a popular attraction, there’s likely a foreigner entrance fee.

 * Do you need a visa?

-Of course, a tourist visas that allows you to have more time in the country cost money.
+Of course, a tourist visa that allows you to have more time in the country costs more money.
 Look those up!
 (Prices depend on what passport you hold and length of stay you desire.)

 >> In 2012, I was broke as a joke.
 I finished teaching in Ayutthaya and traveled around, and before you knew it, I was running on my last bit of savings.
-It crept up on me so quickly, I didn’t know what to do.
+It crept up on me so quickly; I didn’t know what to do.
 Luckily, I just scored a job teaching English online.
 Yay!
 The one problem?
-I only got paid monthly and my first paycheck wouldn’t get to me for another 6 weeks!!!
+I only got paid monthly, and my first paycheck wouldn’t get to me for another six weeks!!!
 What to do?!

 I lived the cheapest I’ve ever lived in my life.
 I was living in Chiang Mai at the time.

 I bought bread, PB and J, yogurt, and bananas.
-A mixture of those items was my breakfast everyday.
+A mixture of those items was my breakfast every day.
 For lunch and dinner- local Thai food only.